Abhi2303shek/Zomato/README.md

 The analysis focuses on understanding **city-wise restaurant density, pricing behaviour, ratings, cuisine distribution, and online delivery trends**, converting raw marketplace data into **business-relevant insights**.

 **Link to the Original Dataset -- https://www.kaggle.com/datasets/gauravkumar2525/zomato-restaurant-dataset**

-First, download the dataset completely and then apply.
 ---

 ## 🎯 Objectives